DanWehr/recompyle/README.md

 # Usage

-The current implementation of Recompyle includes tools that allow for wrapping calls within a target function or method.
+The current implementation of Recompyle includes tools that wrap calls within a target function or method, allowing you to execute custom code before and/or after individual calls.
 The following example highlights a few different types of calls.

 ```python
 def example_function():